Dolomites June 8/9-16, 2018

 Sign up here

-An 8 day photo workshop June 11-18, 2016 for up to 10 participants in the beautiful Dolomites mountains in Italy at the best time for spring/early summer colors.
-This workshop will go ahead.
+An 8/9 day photo workshop June 8/9-16, 2018 (with an optional day free of charge) for up to 10 participants in the beautiful Dolomites mountains in Italy at the best time for spring/early summer colors.
 This is one of the most beautiful areas in Europe.
 In this altitude of the mountains flowers will blossom at this time of year.
 The Dolomites are known for their dramatic shapes and altitudes and is a wonderland for photography as well.
 The weather can be dramatic at times and give wonderful opportunites for extraordinary pictures.
 The rugged rocks are also beautiful and are emphasized in many different shapes and forms, when the light creates shadows and colors during the day.
 Notice that there is an optional day before the workshop begins with early morning and late afternoon shoots.

 In addition to the morning and late afternoon shoots there are class room sessions with photo critiques, presentations on optimal image quality and efficient shooting techniques.
 Post processing is really important and mandatory in order to get the potential from the images captured by the digital cameras.
 The classroom sessions will now focus even more on this area than in past workshops with sessions on image editing from RAW capture to final edits.
 Also HDR techniques without the HDR look will be presented.

 This workshop combines the Western and the Eastern parts of the Dolomites in one workshop.
 We will start in the west staying in hotel Adler near the beautiful Lago di Carezza close to the village Nova Levante near Bolzano.
-We leave this hotel on June 15 and checkin to the hotel Argentina just outside of Cortina d'Ampezzo.
+We leave this hotel on June 13 and checkin to the hotel Argentina just outside of Cortina d'Ampezzo.
 The drive is about 2 hours.
-For this workshop it is recommended to also choose the optional day before the workshop and arrive on June 10.
+For this workshop it is recommended to also choose the optional day before the workshop and arrive on June 8.
 This extra day is optional and not included in the workshop price.
-By combining the west and the east of the Dolomites we will shoot the highlights of the Dolomites.
+You pay the extra day accomodation and meals to the hotel at checkout.
+Covering both the west and the east of the Dolomites we will shoot the highlights of the Dolomites.

 The workshop is aimed at giving the workshop participant the opportunity to visit one of the most beautiful areas of Europe and get some great pictures.
 You can find examples of pictures taken at the locations and the time of year for the workshop.
 Scroll down to see the pictures.
 The instructor is Hans Kruse, owner of HansKrusePhotography.
 He is very experienced in landscape photography and in post processing techniques.
 More of Hans Kruse's landscape photography work can be found here or click here to see the pictures.
 To see photos shot in June in the Dolomites scroll down on this page and see the gallery of photos following the workshop description.